Stewardship Team

 2. Tell us a bit about your family.

 Sharon and I are originally from southeastern New Hampshire.
 We were high school classmates at St. Thomas Aquinas High School in Dover, NH.
 We started dating during our senior year in 1977.
 She went to nursing school, graduated, and began her career as an intensive care nurse in Portland, ME.
 I went to pharmacy school at the University of Rhode Island.
 After my graduation in 1982, Sharon and I got married in Somersworth, NH.
 We moved to Buffalo so I could attend the PharmD program at the University of Buffalo.
 Upon my graduation from Buffalo in 1984, Sharon and I moved to Salt Lake City, Utah where I completed a postdoctoral fellowship in Infectious Disease Pharmacotherapy at the University of Utah School of Pharmacy.
 During the 10 years we were in Salt Lake City, both Sharon and I worked at the University of Utah Medical Center, where all three of our children were born.
 In 1994, we moved to Rochester, NY and settled in North Greece where we still live today.
 I worked at Genessee Hospital for 3 years before joining the Cardiovascular Field Medical Team at Bristol Myers Squibb in 1997.
-This is my 26th year at BMS and I am now working as the Northeast Region Associate Director.
+In 2023, I retired after 26 years.
+At the end of 2023, I joined the Northridge Church staff as a volunteer and started working as Stewardship Coordinator.
 Sharon worked at Unity Hospital in the medical intensive care unit and, mostly, the Cardiac Catheterization Lab up until her retirement in April 2021.

 Our three adult children are now married, two live in the Rochester, NY area, and one lives in Brooklyn, NY.
-Our first grandchild Charlotte was born two months ago to our youngest daughter Erin and her husband Curtis.
-Our son Lucas and his wife Emily are expecting their first child in January 2023.
-Sharon and I celebrated our 41st wedding anniversary earlier this year.
+We now have 5 grandchildren.
+This past year Sharon and I celebrated our 43rd wedding anniversary.

 3. What has been some of your involvement in the church over the years?

 At the first church Sharon and I attended here in Rochester, I worked for several years leading the Welcome/Usher team.
-At Northridge, I worked on the Greeter/Usher team at the Greece Campus and now serve as a Lead/Co-Lead Coordinator of the Usher/Greeter team at the Rochester Campus during the first service.
+At Northridge, I continue to co-lead the Greeter/Usher team during the first service at the Rochester Campus.
 I have a great desire to meet, greet, and help individuals walking into a church who look fearful, lost, or are hurting.
+I have served on the Stewardship Team at Northridge for several years.

 4. Why do you want to serve in this leadership capacity?